-- o The customer's name:
+- o The customer's name;

 - o The action or decision the customer is appealing; and

 - o The reason for the appeal request.

 Term Definition Appeal Request A request for a hearing regarding an adverse action or delay in the application process.
 Decision Letter A written notice that explains the action that has been taken on a customer's case.
 Good Cause A valid reason for not submitting the appeal request within the 35-day timeframe.
-Good cause includes: Illness; Failure to receive the decision letters or.
-Failure to receive the decision letter; or Any other reasonable explanation (as determined by the agency).
+Good cause includes: Illness;Failure to receive the decision letter; or Any other reasonable explanation (as determined by the agency).